Enable passwordless security key sign-in

-Registration features for passwordless authentication methods rely on the combined registration preview.
-Follow the steps in the article Enable combined security information registration (preview), to enable the combined registration preview.
+Registration features for passwordless authentication methods rely on the combined registration feature.
+Follow the steps in the article Enable combined security information registration, to enable combined registration.

-- Browse to Azure Active Directory > Security > Authentication methods > Authentication method policy (Preview)
+Browse to Azure Active Directory > Security > Authentication methods > Authentication method policy.

 - Enable - Yes or No